AndreasNasman/.config/README.md

 1. Find the signing key item.
 1. Click the "More options" menu (three dots) and choose "Configure Commit Signing...".
-1. Copy the `user.signingkey` part and add it to `git/config.local` file.
+1. Copy the `user.signingkey` part and add it to the `git/config.local` file.

 ### Surfingkeys

 1. Open Surfingkeys settings.
 1. Tick the `Advanced mode` checkbox.
-1. Paste
+1. Paste the content below in the `Load settings from:` text field.

 ```plain
 https://raw.githubusercontent.com/AndreasNasman/.config/refs/heads/main/surfingkeys/theme.js
 ```

-in the `Load settings from:` text field.

 ## Neovim